MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 ### Authentication supported
 SPMT supports the following authentication methods:

 - NTLM
  - Kerberos
  - Forms
  - ADFS
  - Multi-factor authentication
  - SAML based claims
  - Client certificate authentication

->[Important:]
+>[!Important]
 >If the on-premesis server is configured to support multiple authentication providers,including Windows authentication, then Windows authentication **will not be supported**.
 If this describes your environment, use other authentication methods instead of Windows authentication.

 ### Where is your data currently located?